This page contains the following information for Special Needs Assistants:

 Section One: Important Updates.

-Section Two: Updates on issues currently being discussed with the Department of Education and Skills.
+Section Two: List of issues currently under negotiation at national level with the Department of Education and Skills.

 Section Three: Useful links to Department Circulars regarding SNAs.